Tech

 Even post-pandemic the platform continues to be used by musicians to rehearse, record, and teach over the Internet.

-Currently I am spending most of my time writing code.
-Over the past few years I’ve been working with Play the City, a team of designers based in Amsterdam, Istanbul, and Barcelona on various projects including the The Global Game to facilitate collaborations between participants of the 2023 London Design Biennale and the Dutch web site kangaroo living to help solve the housing shortage in the Dutch city of Almere.
-In the US I’ve been working with a number of teams including the race driving simulation lounge Grid Lounge and a team sports management platform focusing initially on basketball.
+In recent years I’ve been working with Play the City, a team of designers based in Amsterdam, Istanbul, and Barcelona on various projects including the The Global Game to facilitate collaborations between participants of the 2023 London Design Biennale, the Dutch web site kangaroo living to help solve the housing shortage in the Dutch city of Almere, and PoruCh, a service to connect residents with community-service organizations in Chernivtsi, Ukraine.
+Since late 2024 I’ve been working on Clutch Sports, a platform for managing youth basketball.